 World Book Day is back!

-National book tokens are given out to children at school across the nation which entitles them to pick one of ten free books- all of which being new and exclusive, or receive £1 off a book of their choice.
+National book tokens are given out to children at school across the nation which entitles them to pick one of ten free books- all of which is new and exclusive, or receive £1 off a book of their choice.

 Government studies have shown that children who regularly read novels outside of school are associated with higher scores in reading assessments than those who don’t.
 In the study, Clark and Rumbold said that there are also other benefits of reading for pleasure.
 These include increased general knowledge, a better understanding of other cultures and attaining a broader vocabulary.